torvalds/linux/Documentation/admin-guide/laptops/laptop-mode.rst

 Control script
 --------------

-Please note that this control script works for the Linux 2.4 and 2.6 series (thanks to Kiko Piris).
+Please note that this control script works for the GNU/Linux 2.4 and 2.6 series (thanks to Kiko Piris).

 Control script::